 - Introduce periods of time alone to habituate your puppy to being left alone.
 Initially, leave with plenty of toys and a food-filled chew.
 Stock up on chews and toys.

-- Get your daycare arranged – whether it be a doggie daycare or friends and family.
-Spending some time with them to get used to it.
+- Get your daycare arranged – when possible, arrange for doggie daycare or friends and family to check on your pet.
+Let them spend some time there in advance to get used to it.

 - Regularly treating your puppies for fleas and worms will ensure a healthy and stress-free puppy.
 Please only use products recommended by your vet and order online as it will save you money and time.